We explore with our children

 We explore with our students:

-- How do we develop a sense of responsibly, community and global citizenship in the pre school years?
+How do we develop a sense of responsibility, community and global citizenship in the pre school years?

 Additionally, our curriculum connects to the generally accepted areas that encompass development of the whole child and are divided into five specific domains: